 We recommend that developers test the Public API in the sandbox testing server before using the production version.
 Once tested in the sandbox environment, you can follow the same steps below to obtain credentials for the production environment.

 For more general information see the Public Client ORCID API.

 Enable developer tools

-- Log into your ORCID Record at http://orcid.org/signin (or http://sandbox.orcid.org/signin, if testing in the sandbox).
+- Log into your ORCID record at https://orcid.org/signin (or https://sandbox.orcid.org/signin, if testing in the sandbox).

 - Click Developer Tools at the top of your record.

 Note: In order to access Developer Tools, you must verify your email address.
 If you have not already verified your email address, you will be prompted to do so at this point.

 - Click the "Register for the free ORCID public API" button

 - Review and agree to the terms of service when prompted.